-Although a lot of effort and progress have been made globally by Danish Demining Group (DDG) and other organisations to clear mines and Explosive Remnants of War (ERW), these weapons still have a significant impact on civilians and communities around the world.
-Whether there is one or a thousand mines in a minefield is of little importance – the fear of the presence of mines, and of injury and death, can be equally inhibiting for use of the land.
-It takes time and resources to locate and destroy mines and ERW, however it can be done efficiently and effectively.
-And it matters.
+Although a lot of effort and progress has been made globally by the Danish Demining Group (DDG) and other organisations to clear mines and Explosive Remnants of War (ERW), these weapons still have a significant impact on civilians and communities around the world.
+Whether there is one or a thousand mines in a minefield is of little importance: the fear of the presence of mines and of injury and death, can be equally inhibiting for use of the land.
+It takes time and resources to locate and destroy mines and ERW.
+However, it can be done efficiently and effectively.

-Mines and ERW not only directly harms people and animals, but also often have an impact on overall humanitarian access.
-A road network which is mined, or a compound which has been bombed can make access for humanitarian organisations impossible.
+Mines and ERW not only directly harm people and animals, they also often have an impact on overall humanitarian access.
+A road network which is mined or a compound which has been bombed, can make access for humanitarian organisations impossible.

 Furthermore, when a community’s infrastructure, such as schools and healthcare centers, are not rebuilt due to the presence of mines and ERW, people who have been displaced by conflict from the community are less likely to return.
 This often forces them to live for long periods in camps or urban slum areas in and around large cities, in very difficult conditions.
 The long-term effect of this is that established social structures deteriorate and the increased pressures on urban areas risk causing further tension and conflict.